0xFableOrg/0xFable/README.md

 ## IDEs

 If you're using Visual Studio Code, the contract remappings will only be picked up if you set the root of the project to the `contracts` package.
-Otherwise, you'll add to manually add the remappings (from `remappings.txt`) to the Solidity plugin configuration.
+Otherwise, you'll have to manually add the remappings (from `remappings.txt`) to the Solidity plugin configuration.

 ## Running